The Legend of Gelert and Prince Llewelyn, Beddgelert, Snowdonia, North Wales

-A Short Walk south of the village, following the footpath along the banks of the Glaslyn leads to Beddgelert's most famous historical feature.
-'Gelert's Grave'.
+A short walk south of the village, following the footpath along the banks of the Glaslyn leads to Beddgelert's most famous historical feature; 'Gelert's Grave'.

 According to legend, the stone monument in the field marks the resting place of 'Gelert', the faithful hound of the medieval Welsh Prince Llewelyn the Great.